Forecast-beating German GDP sends DAX to record high

-* March quarter net loss 112.1 million rupees versus profit of 121.3 million rupees year ago
+* March quarter consol net profit 19.7 million rupees versus profit 9.4 million rupees year ago

 * German GDP grew by 0.7 pct in Q4, more than expected